thebigez8/adulting/md/faith/02_truth.md

 truth: we propose a hypothesis, we test that hypothesis by collecting data or conducting an experiment, and we analyze that data to see whether to accept or reject our hypothesis.
 But science can't be the *only* way to know truth.
 Most of math, for instance, isn't science; we don't conduct experiments or collect data to see if two plus two is four[2].
+Or consider historians, whose job it is to study the truth of what historical events.
+Likewise, historians are not scientists, and do not perform experiments to determine what events transpired.
+Clearly science cannot be the only way to know truth.
 Indeed, the statement "truth only comes from science" is self-contradictory: what experiment can you run to prove that truth only comes from science[3]?

 Perhaps instead truth comes from the Bible?
 Certainly some truth comes from the Bible (more on this later), but